adishazzahra/odeliaroav/README.md

 # odeliaroav
-this is adisha's very first repository on GitHub ^v^
+Bismillah.
+Hii everyone!!
+This is adisha's very first repository on GitHub ^v^